-Kitchen Island Extractor Or Ceiling Hood?
+Kitchen Island Extractor Or Ceiling Cooker Hood?

-Kitchen Island Extractor Vs Ceiling Hood
+Kitchen Island Extractor Vs Ceiling Cooker Hood

-Traditionally a hood will come down from the ceiling and stop about 750mm above your hob.
-Bizarrely the price of an island extractor is much higher than the equivalent wall hood.
-Yes, the hood needs to be finished all the way round, but the mark up seems unfair as the motor and internal parts will be the same.
+Traditionally, a hood will come down from the ceiling and stop about 750mm above your hob.
+Bizarrely, the price of an island extractor is much higher than the equivalent wall hood.
+Yes, the hood needs to be finished all the way round, but the markup seems unfair as the motor and internal parts will be the same.

 CDA Sphere recirculating extractor – only 470m³/hr.
 Expect that to go down by a third when the charcoal filter is added